JanAgh42/ZPP_project_code2/README.md

-A simple C program reading from and writing to basic .txt files.
+A simple C program that allows the user do add, edit, delete and read entries from two basic .txt files, one containing a list of manufacturers and the other a list of their products.

-**ARCHIVED ON 19.2.2022**